wp-plugins/subheading/readme.txt

 == Upgrade Notice ==

+= 1.6 =
-Version 1.6 introduces the ability to enable SubHeadings on any public post type, including custom post types via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.

-Please ensure that subheadings are enabled for the required post types by checking the settings page in this new location.
+Introduced the ability to enable subheadings on any public post type via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.
+Ensure subheadings are enabled for required post types by checking settings in the new location.

 == Screenshots ==

-1. The SubHeading option is displayed directly below the main title.
+1. The subheading option is displayed directly below the main title.
 2. Settings are managed via the Settings > Reading page.

 == Changelog ==

+= 1.6.6 =
+* Fixed incorrect FAQ heading.
+* Modified readme changelog.
+* Fixed error during uninstall processs.
 = 1.6.5 =
 * Updated wrong information in readme file relating to the location of the settings page which moved in version 1.6.
 * Added missing/unclosed heading tag for last FAQ in the readme file.
+* Escaped tags in readme file changelog.
 = 1.6.4 =
 * Fixed readme file syntax relating to new FAQ added in version 1.6.3.
 = 1.6.3 =
 * Added `is_main_query()` check to `the_content` filter to ensure subheadings are only appended when cycling through the primary loop.
-* Added valid tags filter to allow additional tags to be used in SubHeadings.
-See "Why do tags such as `<br />` and `<p>` disappear from my SubHeadings?"
+* Added valid tags filter to allow additional tags to be used in subheadings.
+See "Why do tags such as `<br />` and `<p>` disappear from my subheadings?"
 FAQ for more information.
 = 1.6.2 =
-* Renamed the "Wrap the SubHeading content." setting to "Automatically display SubHeadings before post content.".
+* Renamed the "Wrap the SubHeading content." setting to "Automatically display subheadings before post content.".
 * Modified activate function.
 * Renamed some plugin class methods.
-* Added FAQ regarding customisation of the SubHeading output.
+* Added FAQ regarding customisation of the subheading output.
 = 1.6.1 =
 * Corrected location of assets directory.
 = 1.6 =
 * Created uninstall.php to fix incorrectly referenced uninstall hook.
 * Moved plugin settings to the `Settings > Reading` section.
-* Added ability to enable SubHeadings on all public post types, including custom post types.
+* Added ability to enable subheadings on all public post types, including custom post types.
 * Modified donate link.
 * Updated screenshots and added plugin directory banner.
 * Minor code reformatting.